-The method for characterizing acidification impacts is based on that of the Leiden Environmental Sciences Centre, NL (CML), which uses kg of equivalent SO2 (AP, Acidification Potential) as an impact indicator.
-AP is based on a relative scale which compares the substance in question to an equal mass of equivalent SO2, whose AP is by definition equal to 1.
+The method for characterizing acidification impacts is based on statements of Seppälä et al. 2006, Posch et al. 2008 using the moles of H+ equivalent (AP, Acidification Potential) as an impact indicator.
+AP is based on a relative scale which compares the substance in question to an equal mass of equivalent H+ eq, whose AP is by definition equal to 1.